 The cost of attending is usually offset by teaching assistantships or stipends, some of which can be very generous.
 There are even some tuition-free doctorate programs.

-Below we’ll discuss the top 10 doctorate programs in music, including their local ensemble affiliations, tuition costs, and everything else that makes them stand out from other doctorate programs.
+Below we’ll discuss 10 of the best doctorate programs in music, including their local ensemble affiliations, tuition costs, and everything else that makes them stand out from other doctorate programs.

 The DMA program at the Shepherd School of Music is one of the smallest university-based music schools in the country, with 350 total students.
 Admission is extremely selective, ensuring a high level of musicianship among both undergraduates and graduate students.